Easter Rising: British atrocities

-The other incident was the 'North King Street Massacre'.
+The other incident was the "North King Street Massacre".
 On the night of 28–29 April, British soldiers of the South Staffordshire Regiment, under Colonel Henry Taylor, had burst into houses on North King Street and killed fifteen male civilians whom they accused of being rebels.
-The soldiers shot or bayoneted the victims, then secretly buried some of them in cellars or back yards after robbing them.
+The soldiers shot or bayoneted the victims, and then secretly buried some of them in cellars or backyards after robbing them.
 The area saw some of the fiercest fighting of the Rising and the British had taken heavy casualties for little gain.
 Maxwell attempted to excuse the killings and argued that the rebels were ultimately responsible.
 He claimed that "the rebels wore no uniform" and that the people of North King Street were rebel sympathisers.
 Maxwell concluded that such incidents "are absolutely unavoidable in such a business as this" and that "under the circumstance the troops [...] behaved with the greatest restraint".
 A private brief, prepared for the Prime Minister, said the soldiers "had orders not to take any prisoners" but took it to mean they were to shoot any suspected rebel.
 The City Coroner's inquest found that soldiers had killed "unarmed and unoffending" residents.
 The military court of inquiry ruled that no specific soldiers could be held responsible, and no action was taken.

-These killings, and the British response to them, helped sway Irish public opinion against the British.